Styyx1/QuickLootIE/README.md

-# QuickLootRE with TCC icons support
+# QuickLootRE with support

-Fork of QuickLootRE made just to show the TCC icons for LOTD.
+Fork of QuickLootRE made to use the old QuickLootSE icons and show the TCC icons for LOTD.
 To be used with:

 https://www.nexusmods.com/skyrimspecialedition/mods/11802
 https://www.nexusmods.com/skyrimspecialedition/mods/38529